Woman In Mind: History

 Ironically, prior to Alan seeing Julia McKenzie in Absent Friends on television, both he and the producer Michael Codron had decided the actress - who had previously appeared in the West End productions of Ten Times Table and the recast of The Norman Conquests - was probably unsuitable for the role of Susan!

-Grease and for her award-winning role as President Bartlet’s wife, Abigail, in the TV series The West Wing - played Susan.
+In 1988, the Manhattan Theatre Club produced the play in New York where Alan had previously had mixed fortunes.
+Stockard Channing - better known as Rizzo in the film Grease and for her award-winning role as President Bartlet’s wife, Abigail, in the TV series The West Wing - played Susan.
 Like Julia McKenzie before her, she won over the critics with a powerful performance for which she won the Drama Desk Best Actress award.

-Woman In Mind in London could not have come at a better time.
+The success of Woman In Mind in London could not have come at a better time.
 Within the next few months Alan was to win great acclaim for his award-winning production of Arthur Miller’s A View From The Bridge and his latest play, A Small Family Business, both produced at the National Theatre.
 The darker themes of Woman In Mind carried through to A Small Family Business and beyond as Alan’s next play Henceforward… moved into even darker territory.
 All of these led to critics re-evaluating Ayckbourn, noting both his gifts as a director and also that there was far more depth to his playwriting than many had previously given him credit for.

-Woman In Mind was also a powerful one.
+The legacy of Woman In Mind was also a powerful one.
 The audience reaction to the piece in London went above and beyond anyone’s expectations with both Alan and Julia receiving correspondence from people who had experienced similar traumatic events in their lives and empathised with what Julia was portraying on stage.
 For both actor and playwright, it must have been a sobering realisation of the ordeal some women were going through in their lives.
 That is not to say the laughter was not there too and although both men and women enjoyed the play, Alan noted “I think the women in the audience stop laughing long before the men.”

 Behind The Scenes: Final Bow